Wanjie-Ryan/Go-Budget/readme.md

 1. when marshaling (encoding) --> the field will **not appear** in the JSON output (response to client).
 2. when unmarshalling (decoding) --> this field will **not** be read from JSON input (request body).

+## Difference between the two variable declaration

+1. var categories []\*models.CategoryModel

+above is used as a pointer to a **LIST** of memory addresses. used when you expect multiple categories

+2. var categories \*models.CategoryModel
+   used when its a single pointer to one categorymodel struct used when you expect one single category